 4. Spice your meals.

 Each meal should contain an adequate amount of detoxifying, digestive enhancing spices such as ginger, turmeric, cinnamon, cardamom, black pepper, cumin, coriander, fennel, and fenugreek.
-You can also use the Agni Churna, Kapha Churna, and Ayurvedic Breakfast Spices.
-If you do not prefer these spices in your meals, the Kapha Honey Infusion is a tasty way to get your spices in before the meal and increase your digestion and metabolism.
+If you do not prefer these spices in your meals, an herbal honey infusion is a tasty way to get your spices in before the meal and increase your digestion and metabolism.

 5. Take a digestive appetizer before meals.